LLLgoyour/cs252/README.md

 This repository contains my project, lab, and notebook work from Colby College's Spring 2026 data analysis and visualization course sequence (`CS 251/252`).
 The course materials progress from structured data ingestion and exploratory visualization into regression, clustering, image segmentation, data transformations, and principal component analysis.
 This repo reflects that progression through implementation-focused Python assignments and Jupyter notebooks.

-For an internship audience, the main value of this repository is that it shows hands-on work building core data-analysis tools from scratch rather than only calling high-level libraries.

 ## Technical Highlights

 - Built a custom `Data` abstraction for reading typed CSV files, handling missing values, encoding categorical variables, and selecting column subsets by header.